 If you have back pain from sleeping consider how straight you keep it on the couch, driving or using the computer.
 Do you spend hours a day bending over?

 Be mindful that your body isn’t tolerating something from the day before.
 It’s highly likely you’re waking up with the consequences in the morning.
 You just need to work out what that something is.

 By all means consider what effect your pillow, mattress and sleeping position will have on your morning state.
 But just be aware that there is likely to be something far more impactful to consider.
 Try to improve the shapes and positions you unknowingly expose your spine to each day.
 If you can, you might be pleasantly surprised at how you start to feel in the morning.

 Let’s leave feeling sore in the morning to the worthwhile pursuits!

 Do you often wake with pain from sleeping?
-After having a think about it, what things throughout the day might be causing your issues?
+What things from the day before might be causing your issues?
 Let me know in the comments!

 Alternatively, why not join in the conversation in the Your Wellness Nerd community forum.